ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+squatted upon ins bundle, toast-ing
+himself agninbt the chimney, ind
+apparently plunged into a state of
+profound meditation Find-ing -upon
+inquiry that he belonged to the 9th
+Illinois, one of the most gallantly
+behaved and heavy losing regiments at
+the lort Donnelson battle, and part of
+which was aboard, I began to interrogate
 him on the subisct His philosophy was so
 much va. the Talstsffian vein, that 1
 will give his views in his own words, as